 (in Political Theory and Architecture, 2020).

 Prior to joining MIT, I was a junior research fellow at Christ’s College, Cambridge and a postdoctoral fellow at the Center for Ethics in Society at Stanford.
 I received my Ph.D. from the Department of Government at Harvard and hold a B.S. in Electrical Engineering and Computer Science from MIT.
-In 2021-22, I was a fellow of the Wissenschaftskolleg (Institute for Advanced Study) in Berlin.

-Here are three recent papers:
+Here are three of my more recent papers (and my CV):

 (Annual Review of Political Science, 2022)